jgravois/presentations/devsummit/2017/leaflet/presentation.md

   </div>
 </div>

-an extra plugin just to load a file!
+an extra plugin *just to load a file*!
 <aside class="notes">

 things to note: